tipi-build/docs/05-dependencies.md

 "platform[:target-platform]" : [{ "packages" : [], "targets" : [], "find_mode" : "" }, ...]
 ```

-This can be useful for platform packages that need to be imported in a specific way, for example when accomodating for the use of complex systems like PkgConfig or because the package needs to be searched in CMake `CONFIG` modes.
+This can be useful for platform packages that need to be imported in a specific way, for example when accommodating for the use of complex systems like PkgConfig or because the package needs to be searched in CMake `CONFIG` modes.

-An example would be depending on the ICU unicode library :
+An example would be depending on the ICU Unicode library :

 ```json
 "platform":[{"find_mode":"CONFIG", "packages" : ["ICU"], "targets" : ["ICU::uc"] }]